bmry/turing_ecommerce_api/README.md

 # TURING E-ECOMMERCE BACKEND
-This is the backend of Turing's E-commerce System which ultimately allow to the following
+This is the backend of Turing's E-commerce System which ultimately allows users to the following

-1. Search Item
+1. *Search Item*

-2. Add Item To Shopping Cart
+2.  *Add Item To Shopping Cart*

-3. Create Order
+3.  *Create Order*

-4. Checkout
+4.  *Checkout*

-5. Make Payment
+5. *Make Payment*

 **DOCUMENTATION: https://documenter.getpostman.com/view/3466097/S1ENyJvT**